wbl1997/my_swift_vio/README.md

 README                        {#mainpage}
 ======

-Welcome to OKVIS: Open Keyframe-based Visual-Inertial SLAM.
+Welcome to MSCKF2/Hybrid Filter.

-This is the Author's implementation of the [1] and [3] with more results in [2].
+This is the Author's implementation of the [1] and [2] with detailed derivation in [3].
+It is developed based on the OKVIS library.

-[1] Stefan Leutenegger, Simon Lynen, Michael Bosse, Roland Siegwart and Paul
-    Timothy Furgale.
-Keyframe-based visual–inertial odometry using nonlinear optimization.
-The International Journal of Robotics Research, 2015.

-[2] Stefan Leutenegger.
-Unmanned Solar Airplanes: Design and Algorithms for
-    Efficient and Robust Autonomous Operation.
-Doctoral dissertation, 2014.

-[3] Stefan Leutenegger, Paul Timothy Furgale, Vincent Rabaud, Margarita Chli,
-    Kurt Konolige, Roland Siegwart.
-Keyframe-Based Visual-Inertial SLAM using Nonlinear Optimization.
-In Proceedings of Robotics: Science and Systems, 2013.
+[1] Li, M., Yu, H., Zheng, X., & Mourikis, A. I. (2014, May).
+High-fidelity sensor modeling and self-calibration in vision-aided inertial navigation.
+In 2014 IEEE International Conference on Robotics and Automation (ICRA) (pp. 409-416).
+IEEE.

+[2] Li, M., & Mourikis, A. I. (2013, July).
+Optimization-based estimator design for vision-aided inertial navigation.
+In Proc. of the Robotics: Science and Systems Conference (pp. 241-248).

+[3] Michael Andrew Shelley.
+Monocular Visual Inertial Odometry on a Mobile Device.
+Master thesis, Technical University of Munich, 2014.

 Note that the codebase that you are provided here is free of charge and without any warranty.
 This is bleeding edge research software.

-Also note that the quaternion standard has been adapted to match Eigen/ROS, thus some related mathematical description in [1,2,3] will not match the implementation here.
+Also note that the quaternion standard has been adapted to match Eigen/ROS, thus some related mathematical description in [1,2] will not match the implementation here.

 If you publish work that relates to this software, please cite at least [1].